matekno/marley-winston/README.md

 ## Profiling

-In addition to logging messages and metadata, `winston` also has a simple profiling mechanism implemented for any logger:
+In addition to logging messages and metadata, `marley` also has a simple profiling mechanism implemented for any logger:

 ``` js